penteler/aex/fyt.md

 coming up with risk-management strategies.
 ### execution:
- Actually working on the project as per the plan. monitoring & control: This phase is about tracking progress, identifying potential issues and  making necessary adjustments to the plan based on your findings.
+ Actually working on the project as per the plan.
+### monitoring & control:
+ This phase is about tracking progress, identifying potential issues and  making necessary adjustments to the plan based on your findings.
 ### closure:
  handing over necessary deliverables, documenting the lessons learned from working on the project and closing it.
-Those are the primary phases now lets talk about
+Those are the primary phases now let's talk about
 ## Agile
  principles and practices that favor adaptability based on feedback from the end users and the development team over sticking to the the plan much more strictly.
 This approach is based on iterative, incremental deliverables prioritizing working software over comprehensive documentation.
-So basicaly adding to the bigger picture as you go along rather than having a more complete vision that has to be executed as per a definitive plan.
-With such a flexible approach is much more forgiving if you unable to foresee all of the pitfalls and potential issues that you might encounter because you're hoping that you will come up with sollutions for problems after and as you encounter them.
+So basically adding to the bigger picture as you go along rather than having a more complete vision that has to be executed as per a definitive plan.
+Such a flexible approach is much more forgiving if you are unable to foresee all of the pitfalls and potential issues that you might encounter because you're hoping that you will come up with solutions for problems after and as you encounter them.
 Based on this approach we have the
 ### scrum
  project management framework to manage work in short iterative cycles called sprints.
 Keep this brief intro at the back of your head.
 ### Jira
- is a project management software used by teams to track the progress of a project, release a deliverable and to support to the customer/end-user after its completion.
+ is a project management software used by teams to track the progress of a project, release a deliverable and to support the customer/end-user after its completion.
 # git init
 ```
 git add .